-3. ICH9R Serial ATA connectors (7-pin SATA 1-6 [red])
+3. ICH9R Serial ATA connectors (7-pin SATA1~6)

-These connectors are for the Serial ATA signal cables for Serial ATA hard disk drives
+These connectors are for the Serial ATA signal cables for Serial ATA hard disk drives.

-If you installed Serial ATA hard disk drives, you can create a RAID 0, 1, 5, and 10 configuration with the Intel® Matrix Storage Technology through the onboard Intel® ICH9R RAID controller.
+If you installed Serial ATA hard disk drives, you can create a RAID 0, RAID 1, RAID 5, RAID 10 configuration with the Intel® Matrix Storage Technology through the onboard Intel® ICH9R RAID controller.

-- These connectors are set to Standard IDE mode by default.
+- You must install the Windows[®] XP Service Pack 1 before using Serial ATA hard disk drives.
+The Serial ATA RAID feature (RAID 0/RAID 1/RAID 5/RAID 10) is available only if you are using Windows[®] XP or later version. - These connectors are set to Standard IDE mode by default.
 In Standard IDE mode, you can connect Serial ATA boot/data hard disk drives to these connectors.
-If you intend to create a Serial ATA RAID set using these connectors, set the Configure SATA as item in the BIOS to [RAID].
-See section 4.3.6 SATA Configuration for details. - Before creating a RAID set, refer to 5.4.3 Intel RAID Configuration or the manual bundled in the motherboard support DVD.
+If you intend to create a Serial ATA RAID set using these connectors, set the [Configure SATA as] item in the BIOS to [RAID].
+See section 4.3.6 SATA Configuration for details. - For RAID 5, use at least three hard disk drives.
+For RAID 10, use at least four hard disk drives.
+Use two to four Serial ATA hard disk drives for each RAID 0 or RAID 1 set. - Before creating a RAID set, refer to 5.4.3 Intel[®] RAID configurations or the manual bundled in the motherboard support DVD.